 You have made the decision to put your house on the market, now what?

 To get things started you need to have your property appraised.
 This will give you a clear idea of the value of your property and what other properties in your area have sold for.
-Justin in Harrington or Mel in Old Bar can arrange a suitable time with you to come to your property and give you an honest, no obligation appraisal.
+Justin in Harrington or Vicki in Old Bar can arrange a suitable time with you to come to your property and give you an honest, no obligation appraisal.

 Preparing your home for SALE

 As soon as you make the decision to sell your home, you need to look at your asset in a different way.
 No longer just the place where you and your family live, your home is now a product that you need to market and present to your potential buyers.
 Showcasing your home is all about highlighting the possibilities.
 The more people who see your home as desirable, the higher the price you’re likely to sell it for.
 Here are 10 tips to help you put yourself in the shoes of your buyers and ensure you get the best possible price for your home.